 If QCAT is satisfied that there are sufficient grounds for an appointment to continue, it can either:

-- alter the QCAT order for example, change the terms of the appointment, remove a guardian or appoint a new guardian.
+- alter the QCAT order, for example changing the terms of the appointment, remove a guardian or appoint a new guardian.

-There are three different types of reviews that QCAT can conduct in relation to a guardian.
+There are three different types of QCAT guardian reviews:

 The adult or an interested party may apply for a review of the appointed guardian, showing evidence of changed circumstances or new information.

-QCAT conducts an automatic periodic review of an appointment just before the order will expire.
+QCAT conducts an automatic periodic review of an appointment as specified in the order.

 QCAT initiated reviews

 QCAT can initiate and conduct a review of any order appointing a guardian at any time.

 QCAT can give its decision at the end of the review hearing and set out the terms of the appointment in an order.
 Sometimes the decision will be made at a later date.
 In this case the order will be sent in the post to each party who received notice of the review hearing.
 If a party is dissatisfied with QCAT’s decision, they have the right to apply to appeal the decision.